boingboomtschak/boingboomtschak/README.md

 My name is Devon, and I'm a 22 year-old Computer Science major, Studio Art minor based in Seattle, WA.

 - **Currently learning about**:
-  - 🖥️ Cross-platform computer graphics exploration with OpenGL and Vulkan!
+  - 💡 Cross-platform computer graphics exploration with OpenGL and Vulkan!
+  - 🖥️ GPU compute with OpenGL / Vulkan compute and CUDA!
   - 🧫 Application of computer vision techniques for biophysics research!
 - **Working on**:
   - 🔬 Research [@TabLabSU](https://github.com/tablabsu)!
-  - 🎓 Teaching assistantship in data-driven programming with Python [@SeattleU](https://www.seattleu.edu/)!
+  - 🎓 Teaching assistantship on a Languages and Computation class [@SeattleU](https://www.seattleu.edu/)!
   - 🎧 Various [audiovisual web experiments](https://www.devon.engineering/playground/) on my website!
 - **Pronouns**: They/He